BerlinerGazette/BG/public/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 3. Activate it
 5. Customize the Permalink value under Settings > Subscribe to Comments > Management Page > Management URL.
 It **must** reflect your permalinks' structure
 5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php if (function_exists('subscribe_reloaded_show')) subscribe_reloaded_show(); ?>` somewhere in your `comments.php`
-6. If you're upgrading from a previous version, please make sure to deactivate/activate the plugin
+6. If you're upgrading from a previous version, please **make sure to deactivate/activate** StCR
-7. Optional: customize all the messages under Settings > Subscribe to Comments > Messages

 == Frequently Asked Questions ==

 = Aaargh!
 Were did all my subscriptions go? =
 No panic.
 If you upgraded from 1.6 or earlier to 2.0+, you need to deactivate/activate StCR, in order to update the DB structure

-= How do I disable subscriptions for a given post? = Add a custom field called `stcr_disable_subscriptions` to it, with value 'yes'

-= Can I customize the layout of the management page? = Yes, each HTML tag has a CSS class or ID that you can use to change its position or look-and-feel

 = How do I create a 'real' management page? =
 Please refer to [this page](http://lab.duechiacchiere.it/index.php?topic=71.0) for a detailed step-by-step description on how to do that

+= Can I customize the layout of the management page? = Yes, each HTML tag has a CSS class or ID that you can use to change its position or look-and-feel

+= How do I disable subscriptions for a given post? = Add a custom field called `stcr_disable_subscriptions` to it, with value 'yes'

 = How do I add the management page URL to my posts? = Use the shortcode `[subscribe-url]`, or use the following code in your theme: